 Storage

 These chotas are best if eaten fresh.
-I stored a few in the refrigerator overnight and they were not as great when reheated.
+You can store leftovers in a zip top bag in the refrigerator, but try to use them within three days of making.
 To reheat, use the microwave.
 Reheating them in the tawa or skillet dries the chota out.

 Tips for the Best Chotas